N3pomuceno/cookiecutter-dsProject/README.md

-Here’s your translated and improved README with proper formatting, corrections, and better flow for an international audience:

----

 # Cookiecutter - Data Science Project

 The purpose of this project is to establish the skeleton of a data science project, with pre-configured notebooks, organized data directories, and predefined dependencies.
 The project can also include a virtual environment to facilitate running notebooks without needing to install packages on the local system.